hongkiulam/raw-editor/readme.md

 ## Making changes

-Changes to the raw loader and the exposed methods that can be used in javascript, edit `rust-raw/lib.rs`
+Changes to the rust raw processing module and the exposed methods that can be used in javascript, edit `rust-raw/lib.rs`

 ## Compilation

 To compile to wasm run

 ```
-devbox run build
+pnpm build:wasm
 ```

 - This will use `wasm-pack` to compile to a wasm target
   - This will compile the file as defined in `Cargo.toml`
-- output can be found in `pkg`
+- output can be found in `rust-raw/wasm`
 - we can then import raw-editor.js into our application and call `init`.
 This will fetch the wasm binary and instantiate it.

 ## Other notes